pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 ![distribution ID](https://raw.githubusercontent.com/pluralsight/guides/master/images/6e2187ab-5de4-4f88-aef8-583f5edf8ccd.png)

-In the *General* tab, you'll find the new URL of your app in the *Domain Name* row:
+In the *General* tab, you'll find the new URL of your app in the *Domain Name* row.
+(You can use the HTTPS protocol for your URL if you prefer):

 ![domain name](https://raw.githubusercontent.com/pluralsight/guides/master/images/078285ec-56b2-432a-8859-0f86c00462b4.png)

-And that's it, you can use the HTTPS protocol for your URL if you want.
+And that's it!

 # Conclusion